skjdghsdjgsdj/noisy-gif-player/README.md

 ### Step 3: Make a GIF

-The code assumes at least one GIF is loaded onto the SD card, so make one.
-These instructions assume macOS or Linux.
-You'll need to adapt the instructions or the code for Windows.
+At least one GIF must be loaded onto the SD card for the project to function.
+The GIF follows a very specific format; any random GIF you find on the internet is unlikely to work.

 The repository includes a script called `convert.sh` that runs FFmpeg with very specific arguments to make GIFs and WAVs compatible with the board.
 Install FFmpeg before continuing.
 You'll need a computer with a microSD card reader.